-and outreach educational Public activities should conducted be annually in the community.
-The aim is to educate community residents, businesses, and visitors, with an emphasis on those in the tsunami hazard zone, on tsunami hazards. evacuation routes. how warning information will be received (including natural warnings for regions with a local tsunami threat), safety, and response.
+Public outreach and educational activities should be conducted annually in the community.
+The aim is to educate community residents, businesses, and visitors, with an emphasis on those in the tsunami hazard zone, on tsunami hazards, evacuation routes, how warning information will be received (including natural warnings for regions with a local tsunami threat), safety, and response.
 These activities may be multi-hazard as long as they include tsunamis in the content.
 The number of activities required for a given community will be three, where at least one is a community-wide event.
 The TRB may determine another amount.